IBAX-io/documentation/docs/reference/json-rpc.md

 #### Omitempty {#omitempty}
 This field is an optional parameter.

-If there are multiple `Omitempty` fields in a row,
-But only want to pass the value of a certain field, then you need to set the unwanted field to null (the field type null value), Example:
+If there are multiple `Omitempty` fields in a row, but only want to pass the value of a certain field, then you need to set the unwanted field to null (the field type null value), Example:
 - **id** - *Number* - [Omitempty](#omitempty) id
 - **name** - *String* - [Omitempty](#omitempty) Name
 - **column** - *String* - [Omitempty](#omitempty) Filter column names

-If only the name value is passed, then the request parameters are passed as follows `"params":[0, "testname"]` - *Number* null value is 0
+If only the name value is passed, then the request parameters are passed as follows

+`"params":[0, "testname"]` - *Number* null value is 0

-If only the column value is passed, then the request parameters are passed as follows `"params":[0,"", "title,page"]` - *String* empty value for ""
+If only the column value is passed, then the request parameters are passed as follows

+`"params":[0,"", "title,page"]` - *String* empty value for ""